sunfishcode/basic-text/docs/background.md

  - excludes NUL
  - lines are at most `LINE_MAX` bytes long including the newline (TODO).

-[Plain Text] excludes NUL (it's a C0 control), and requires content to consist of lines which all end in newlines.
+[Text] excludes NUL (it's a C0 control), and requires content to consist of lines which all end in newlines.

 TODO: Should we have a `LINE_MAX`-like restriction?